Kassidy Sauvé: Professional

-Sauvé was one of 44 goaltenders to declare themselves eligibile for the 2023 PWHL Draft, though she was not one of the ninety players who were drafted (only eight of whom were goalies).
+Sauvé was one of 44 goaltenders to declare themselves eligible for the 2023 PWHL Draft, though she was not one of the ninety players who were drafted (only eight of whom were goalies).
 Following the draft, she accepted an invitation to attend training camp with PWHL New York.
 On November 30, 2023, PWHL New York cut her in the first round of roster reductions.